chaseweaver/Ichicode/README.md

   * info            : Fetches info about a member.
   * kick            : Kicks a mentioned member.
   * lock            : Locks a channel.
-  * Mute            : Mutes a member.
+  * mute            : Mutes a member.
   * prune           : Prunes messages in a channel with filter.
   * role            : Adds / Removes roles from mentioned member.
   * speak           : Has the bot speak in voice channel usign Google TTS.